thingsboard/thingsboard-ce-k8s/README.md

 - `basic` - start up with single instance of Zookeeper, Kafka and Redis;
 - `high-availability` - start up with Zookeeper, Kafka and Redis in cluster modes;

-**NOTE**: According to the deployment type corresponding kubernetes resources will be deployed (see the content of the directories `./basic` and `./high-availability` for details).
+**NOTE**: According to the deployment type corresponding kubernetes resources will be deployed (see the content of the directories `basic` and `high-availability` for details).

 Also, to run PostgreSQL in `high-availability` deployment mode you'll need to  [install](https://helm.sh/docs/intro/install/) `helm`.